dre2901/myq-api/README.md

 ![GitHub](https://img.shields.io/github/license/thomasmunduchira/myq-api)

 Interface with your [myQ](https://www.myq.com/products) devices using this npm module.
 Works with both Chamberlain and LiftMaster.
+Fork of the original implementation done by Thomas Munduchira <thomas@thomasmunduchira.com> (https://thomasmunduchira.com/)".

 Supports:
 * Opening or closing a door.
 * Checking whether a door is open or closed.
-* Turning on or turning off a light.
+* Turning on or turning off a light/lamp.
-* Checking whether a light is turned on or turned off.
+* Checking whether a light/lamp is turned on or turned off.
 * Getting the metadata and state of all devices on an account.
 * Getting the metadata and state of a specific device.
 * A few other advanced usages documented below.